jimmykallhagen/nordix-dynamic-theme/README.md

-Nordix dynamic theme and nordix walpper loop. uses pywal16, waypaper, mpvpaper.
+# Nordix dynamic theme and nordix walpper loop.

+Uses pywal16, waypaper, mpvpaper.
 It takes color samples from your wallpaper and creates a dynamic theme for GTK-3, GTK-4 and QT.

 Nordix wallpaper loop changes wallpaper after a certain number of secm, it uses waypaper to randomly choose a new wallpaper in ~/Pictures/wallpapers - only with awww as backend, with mpvpaper you can open waypaper gui and stop the current video/gif/picture and start a new wallpaper, nordix dynamic theme works with both awww and mvppaper.